ai-se/RAISE--Documentation/README.md

-# A Quick guide to using our HPC Clusters
+# A Quick guide to Setting Up the HPC Clusters
 ## Installing Python2.7:
 1. Login to the HPC cluster using ```ssh -X rkrish11@login64.hpc.ncsu.edu```
 2. Navigate to `/share` (or `/share2` or `/share3`) and create a folder. __Note: Use your unity ID as the directory name to avoid filename conflicts.__